Difference Between Paradigm and Theory

 What is Paradigm?

-The word ‘paradigm’ has a Greek origin from the word ‘paradeigma’ that means example, sample or pattern.
-So paradigm can be described as a set of ideas, research material, postulates etc. for a theory.
+The word ‘paradigm’ has a Greek origin from the word ‘paradeigma’, which means example, sample, or pattern.
+So paradigm can be described as a set of ideas, research material, postulates, etc., for a theory.

-Paradigm is philosophical and has a general approach to it since it does not have any proof of existence.
+Paradigm is philosophical and has a general approach since it has no proof of existence.

-A paradigm can be considered to be in philosophical as well as scientific sense.
-It shows the reality in different perspectives for the intellectually disciplined crowd.
+A paradigm can be considered to be in a philosophical as well as scientific sense.
+It shows the reality from different perspectives for the intellectually disciplined crowd.
 This provides a sense of understanding of various aspects of nature.

 paradigm